School of Public Policy (University of Calgary): James S. Palmer Lecture Series

 The James S. Palmer Lecture Series was established to pay tribute to Mr. James Palmer’s dedication and service to the University of Calgary during his term of office as Chancellor.
 It is one of the most significant public academic activities hosted by the School.
 The purpose of the Lecture Series is to expose students, faculty and members of the Calgary community to eminent scholars of international stature and to promote discussion of important public issues.
 It is open to the public and free of charge.

 Previous speakers include: The Atlantic journalist Anne Applebaum, legal scholar Richard Pildes, Nobel Prize winner Esther Duflo, strategist David Frum, and former Soviet leader Mikhail Gorbachev.

 Research

-The School’s research is organized into four policy areas: Energy and Environmental Policy, Fiscal and Economic Policy, International Policy and Trade, and Social Policy and Health.
+The School’s research is organized into five policy areas of focus: Energy and Natural Resources Policy, Economic and Fiscal Policy, International Policy, Health and Social Policy, and Canadian Governance Policy.
 Each area consists of underlying programs devoted to more specific policy areas.
 Research projects are guided and approved by a Research Committee.